nrw-digital/week-notes/en/updates/_posts/2024-10-11-week-notes.md

 ## Return of darker (and colourful) skies

-Heledd didn’t regret getting off the sofa to go for a drive in the dart to catch the Aurora.
+Heledd didn’t regret getting off the sofa to go for a drive in the dark to catch the Aurora.

 ![Photo showing the Aurora night sky](https://github.com/nrw-digital/week-notes/blob/29193e6ee766efbd2eb2f097bf469bdbf0807881/images/aurora%20lights.jpg?raw=true)

 ## Digitising forms

-As part of National Customer Service Week 2024 Defra held a session on Digitising Defra forms.
+As part of National Customer Service Week 2024, Defra held a session on Digitising Defra forms.
 Since they have a lot of experience in digitising NRW forms, Lucinda and Sam were keen to listen in.

 Defra’s team gave a demo of the Digital Express Toolkit (DXT), a form builder they have developed to create standardised forms.